-the scope, progress, results and cost of preclinical development and laboratory testing and clinical trials;
+· the scope, progress, results and cost of preclinical development and laboratory testing and clinical trials;

-- the timing, receipt and amount of milestone and other payments from AstraZeneca and potential future collaborators; - the costs, timing and outcome of regulatory review; - the number and characteristics of product candidates that we pursue; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; - · the costs of establishing sales and marketing functions and of establishing arrangements for manufacturing; - the rate of technological advancements for the indications that we target; - our ability to establish strategic collaborations and licensing or other arrangements on terms favorable to us; - the costs to satisfy our obligations under existing and potential future collaborations; - the timing, receipt and amount of sales or royalties, if any, from our potential products; and - the extent and scope of our general and administrative expenses.
+- the timing, receipt and amount of milestone and other payments from AstraZeneca and potential future collaborators; - · the costs, timing and outcome of regulatory review; - · the number and characteristics of product candidates that we pursue; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims: - · the costs of establishing sales and marketing functions and of establishing arrangements for manufacturing; - · the rate of technological advancements for the indications that we target; - our ability to establish strategic collaborations and licensing or other arrangements on terms favorable to us; - the costs to satisfy our obligations under existing and potential future collaborations; - · the timing, receipt and amount of sales or royalties, if any, from our potential products; and - · the extent and scope of our general and administrative expenses.

 We anticipate that implementing our strategy will require substantial increases in our capital expenditures and other capital commitments as we expand our clinical trial activity, as our product candidates advance through the development cycle, and as we invest in additional product opportunities and research programs and expand our infrastructure.
 Because we have licensed TC-1734 to AstraZeneca and AstraZeneca will assume substantially all development costs for TC-1734, we expect generally to focus our future research and development efforts on our other clinical stage product candidates and preclinical programs.
 We do not expect our existing capital resources and the net proceeds from this offering to be sufficient to enable us to fund the completion of the development of any of our other product candidates.
-We expect that our existing capital resources, together with the net proceeds from this offering, will be sufficient to fund our operating plan may change if AstraZeneca decides not to proceed with the further development of TC-1734 following its completion of any or all of the safety and product characterization studies that it is conducting and terminates our agreement.
-In that event, we would be required to reimburse AstraZeneca for the amount of all research fees that it paid to us under the a4ß2 research collaboration while it conducted the studies.
+We expect that our existing capital resources, together with the net proceeds from this offering, will be sufficient to fund our operations through mid-2008.
+However, our operating plan may change as a result of many factors, including those described above.
+In particular, our operating plan may change if AstraZeneca decides not to proceed with the further development of TC-1734 following its completion of any or all of the safety and product characterization studies that it is conducting and terminates our agreement.
+In that event, we would be required to reimburse AstraZeneca for the amount of all research fees that it paid to us under the a4\cap{R}2 research collaboration while it conducted the studies.
 We would also be required to pay to AstraZeneca an additional \$5.0 million as compensation for assigning to us the data and any intellectual property generated in the studies, but we would not be required to refund the \$10.0 million initial fee that AstraZeneca has paid us.
 We may need additional funds sooner than planned to meet operational needs and capital requirements for product development.